South Bedfordshire Craftivists

 Aylesbury

-Our Lent 2025 project has been making fabric tote bags for Leighton Linslade Helpers Commity Fridge, Luton Foodbank and Dunstable Foodbank who are struggling since plastic carriers became less available, as well as it being a more sustainable alternative.
+Our Lent 2025 project was making fabric tote bags for Leighton Linslade Helpers Commity Fridge, Luton Foodbank and Dunstable Foodbank who are struggling since plastic carriers became less available, as well as it being a more sustainable alternative.
 They will continue to need bags so if you wish to make some the instructions are available here.
 We also wrote to our MPs to ask what they are doing about food poverty as we would prefer to live in a country where food banks are not necessary because people have sufficient income to buy food for themselves and their families.

 Our previous projects have been the Tent of Hope installation and accompanying act of worship (see Creation Care), making bags to gift to MPs to share our concern about the cost of living crisis, making green hearts to send to our MPs to register our concern about climate change, making model houses and tents to create a model town which featured as part of an open air service in 2023, and contributing a panel to the Stitches for Survival project to create a giant 'scarf' that wrapped around an area of Glasgow during COP26 in 2021.